lkcormack/EasyAsPy/git_stuff/recentGitStuff/Ch02_git_terminal.md

 ---

-### 2. Check Git Status
+## 2. Check Git Status

 - Always a good practice to check the status of your Git repository.
+As Franco always says “git status is your friend!”

   ```
   $ git status